dougeby/IntuneDocs/intune/esim-device-configuration.md

 Create a Device group that includes the eSIM capable devices.
 [Add groups](groups-add.md) lists the steps.

-## Step 3: Assign eSIM activation codes to devices

-Assign the profile to the Azure AD group that includes your eSIM devices.

 > [!NOTE]
 > - Only devices are targeted, users aren't targeted.
 > - We recommend creating a static Azure AD device group that includes your eSIM devices.
 Using a group confirms you target only eSIM devices.

-#### Assign steps
+## Step 3: Assign eSIM activation codes to devices

+Assign the profile to the Azure AD group that includes your eSIM devices.

 1. In the [Azure portal](https://portal.azure.com/), select **All Services**, filter on **Intune**, and select **Microsoft Intune**.
 2. Select **Device configuration** > **eSIM cellular** > **Profiles**.